Watch VideosPlay Wong Video Play Davis Video Play Stone Video Play West Video Play Tucker Video Diversity at Notre Dame

 Moreau Academic Diversity Postdoctoral Fellowships

-- Scholars with a track record of involvement in initiatives aimed at promoting diversity in higher education through teaching
+- Scholars with a track record of involvement in initiatives aimed at promoting diversity in higher education through teaching or research;

-The inaugural group of Moreau Postdoctoral Fellows, beginning on the front left and moving clockwise: Samantha Noel (Art, Art History and Design), Sekou Remy (Computer Science and Engineering), Jessica Graham (History), Cameron Hill (Mathematics), Anne Garcia-Romero (Film, Television and Theatre), Vanesa Miseres (Romance Languages and Literatures), Percival Matthews (Psychology), Patrick Chiyo (Biological Sciences), Getachew Befekadu (Electrical Engineering), Anne Baril (Philosophy) , Laura Hunter (Sociology).
+Moreau Postdoctoral Fellows, beginning on the front left and moving clockwise: Samantha Noel (Art, Art History and Design), Sekou Remy (Computer Science and Engineering), Jessica Graham (History), Cameron Hill (Mathematics), Anne Garcia-Romero (Film, Television and Theatre), Vanesa Miseres (Romance Languages and Literatures), Percival Matthews (Psychology), Patrick Chiyo (Biological Sciences), Getachew Befekadu (Electrical Engineering), Anne Baril (Philosophy) , Laura Hunter (Sociology).

 Notre Dame’s Librarian-In-Residence Program is another initiative to recruit and hire a diverse candidate who has recently graduated from an ALA-accredited library school.
 This is also a two-year program.